FEMA extends deadline for Temporary Shelter Assistance to Mar. 20

 Written by Michelle Kantrow // January 3, 2018 // Hurricane María // No comments

-The Federal Emergency Management Agency confirmed Tuesday it has extended the Puerto Rico government’s request for an extension of the Transitional Sheltering Assistance Program through Mar.
+The Federal Emergency Management Agency confirmed Tuesday it has approved the Puerto Rico government’s request for an extension of the Transitional Sheltering Assistance Program through Mar.
 20.

 The federal agency approved Gov. Ricardo Rosselló’s request on Dec.
 29, to benefit Hurricane María survivors who lost their homes in Puerto Rico who initially had through Jan.
 13 to seek TSA assistance.